 Food costs at hotels have soared dramatically.
-So if you are planning a meeting or conference this year, speak to the food and beverage director about a menu that won’t break your budget.
-Steer clear of certain types of meat and seafood that have experienced steeper price hikes and feature at least one vegetarian option – which not only is typically less expensive but a more sustainable choice too.
+If you are planning a meeting or conference this year, speak to the food and beverage director about a menu that won’t break your budget.
+Steer clear of certain types of meat and seafood that have experienced steeper price hikes, and feature at least one vegetarian option – which not only is typically less expensive, but a more sustainable choice too.

 Also, look at ways to reduce food waste since meetings and events can generate so much of it.
 From an analysis our M&E team conducted a couple of years ago, we found that the most waste occurs from offsite dinners that are not mandatory and hard to get to as well as early-morning breakfasts.
 Therefore, consider a dinner within walking distance or on the site (which will eliminate transportation costs as well) and a later breakfast.
 Alternatively, you could provide guests with a gift card for the hotel food market, allowing them to select what they want, when they want.

 Focus on broader priorities

 As sustainability and employee well-being become more prevalent, cost reduction isn’t the sole objective for organizations with a managed travel program.
-Increasingly, the holy trinity – cost, carbon, and care – are driving the direction of sustainable meetings and events programs and their spend.
+Increasingly, cost, carbon, and care – are driving the direction of sustainable meetings and events programs and their spend.

 Subsequently, more attention is being placed on leading travelers to the right decisions – like whether they should travel or not and the choices they should make during the booking process.
 Such guidance can help organizations smoothen their travel processes, or cause deliberate friction (i.e., have travelers think through choices more carefully due to an approval workflow) where deemed required.

 As circumstances continue to evolve, we are staying on top of the latest trends and data to help clients plan for the future.
-Our 2023 travel and meetings forecasts, which will be published in the coming months, can be incredibly helpful for budgeting purposes.
+Our 2024 global meetings and events forecast may be incredibly helpful for budgeting purposes.